-- 1. Analyze the role of energy levels and excitation processes in laser action - 2.
+- 1. Illustrate the transition mechanisms and the components of a laser system - 2.
 Compare the different types of lasers based on pumping method, active medium and energy levels - 3.
 Compute the rotation of earth, velocity and distance using lasers and apply the same for day today applications - 4.
 Analyze the role of lasers in surgical and endoscopy applications - 5.
 Apply the laser techniques in industrial applications